golanlevin/DrawingWithMachines/machines/line-us/README.md

 * Line-Us support for other programming languages can be found [here](https://github.com/Line-us/Line-us-Programming)
 * Line-Us may throw errors when receiving high-precision floating-point coordinates.
 It's recommended to transmit integer coordinates instead.
-* Here's a view of the Line-Us Drawing Area:
+* Here's a view of the "D-shaped" Line-Us drawing area:

 ![Line-Us Drawing area](images/drawing-area.png)